 As Daniel grew up, the research continued and he became increasingly involved with the product development thanks to his advanced chemistry courses in middle school and physics courses in high school, and eventually he took on most of the product development duties.
 Most of the suppliers Daniel spoke with had no idea he was a 16-year-old senior in high school—they just assumed he was a graduate chemist with a talent for creating a great product and a keen eye for detail.
 Those closely involved in the process, including the patent attorney, manufacturer, and Bernie and Joel Schlessinger were delighted in mentoring Daniel through this process.

 The final application and manufacturing process coincided with the explosive growth of Joel Schlessinger’s website, LovelySkin.com, and Daniel’s application process to college and premedical programs.
-Outside of school and extracurricular activities, Daniel spent all of his free time completing college applications, working on the patent application, and contacting potential suppliers of products and the manufacturer over details ranging from the color and specifications of the product to FDA regulations regarding the hydrocortisone in the product.
-As the last details were being finalized, Daniel learned that he was accepted to the prestigious 7-year combination undergraduate/medical program at Northwestern University in Evanston, Illinois, and would enter college in 2011.
+As the last details were being finalized, Daniel learned that he was accepted to the prestigious 7-year combination undergraduate/medical program at Northwestern University in Evanston, Illinois.